Chester Holland

-Chester Arthur Holland (26 August 1888 – 10 November 1976) was a New Zealand cricketer who played one match for New Zealand in the days before New Zealand played Test cricket.
+Chester Arthur Holland (26 August 1888 – 10 November 1976) was a New Zealand cricketer who played one match for New Zealand in the days before the country played Test cricket.

 Early life and career

 Holland was born in Bunnythorpe and educated at Palmerston North Boys' High School.
 He moved to Wanganui in 1907.
 An opening bowler who also often made useful runs in the middle and lower order, Chester Holland spent most of his career playing non-first-class cricket for Wanganui.
 In 1909-10 he took 6 for 58 against the touring Australians.
 In 1912-13, when Wanganui played their first match in the Hawke Cup, Holland took 5 for 14 and 3 for 11 against South Taranaki, in a match Wanganui won by an innings and 393 runs.
 In 1913-14 Wanganui dominated the Hawke Cup, winning all three matches, Holland taking 33 wickets at an average of 8.39.

 He took 4 for 79 for Wanganui against the touring Australians in February 1914, and after New Zealand's loss to Australia in the first of two international matches a few weeks later, several critics urged the selectors to choose talented players from outside the four main teams.
 The cricketer and clergyman Ernest Blamires said that of all bowlers in New Zealand none had impressed him as favourably as Holland: "He is a fast-medium bowler, and the off break that he gets on a fast wicket is remarkable."
 Holland was selected for his first-class debut in the second "test" as one of seven changes, alongside Len McMahon from Poverty Bay.
 However, Holland took only one expensive wicket and New Zealand lost by an innings.

 Holland served as a rifleman in the New Zealand Rifle Brigade in World War I.